SX-SS/G2seg/README.md

-# Gaze-supervise Medical Image Segmentation
+# Gaze-supervised Medical Image Segmentation

 This project contains the training and testing code for the paper, as well as the model weights trained according to our method.